slavaheroes/generative-ai/models_zoo/readme.md

 In this folder, I keep the implementations of some famous architectures.

-> For 7/08/2023: It has implementations of only classification networks in supervised learning fashion fpr CIFAR-10.
+> For Now: It has implementations of only classification networks in supervised learning fashion fpr CIFAR-10.

-To train, run `python main.py`
+To train, run `python main.py --model_name [MODEL_NAME]`

+Check the available models in `utils.py`